elenakrittik/gdtk/README.md

 # Godot ToolKit

-`gdtk` aims to be *the*<sup>tm</sup> ultimate<sup>tm</sup>, all-in-one<sup>tm</sup> toolkit<sup>tm</sup> for Godot developers.
-No matter what you're trying to build, `gdtk` is here to help.
-It can\* manage your dependencies (both addons and native extensions like godot-rust), auto-format your GDScript according to the official style guide and C# using CSharpier, do semantic anylysis to type-check and lint your code.
+`gdtk` is a versatile toolkit for Godot developers.
+No matter what you're trying to build, it's here to help.
-It also provides an interactive REPL to quickly test your thoughts, a robust testing framework with first-class integration with Godot's UI, an advanced LSP implementation to use all `gdtk`'s goodies right from your IDE, and a preprocessor to <!-- embrace, --> extend <!-- and extinguish -->
-GDScript's syntax for additional features like macros, typed dictionaries and more with your own modifiers.
-And all of this awesomeness is backed by a super friendly CLI written in Rust.
+It can\* manage your dependencies (both addons and native extensions like godot-rust), format your GDScript according to the official style guide, and do semantic anylysis to type-check and lint your code.
+It also provides an interactive REPL to quickly test your thoughts, a robust testing framework with first-class Godot integration, an advanced LSP implementation to access all of `gdtk`'s goodies right from your IDE, and a powerful preprocessor to <!-- embrace, --> extend <!-- and extinguish --> GDScript syntax for additional features like macros, typed dictionaries and more with your own modifiers.
+And all of this speedy awesomeness is backed by a super friendly, extendable CLI.

 ## Planned features*

 this is essentially a public todo-list

 - [ ] Parser
+- - [ ] Lexer
+- - [ ] Actual parser
 - [ ] Formatter
 - [ ] Linter
 - [ ] Project and dependency manager
+- - [ ] Addon dependencies
+- - [ ] Native dependencies
-- - [ ] Might also include support for GPM.
+- - [ ] GPM dependencies
-- [ ] Interpreter (with REPL)
+- [ ] Interpreter
+- - [ ] REPL
 - [ ] Testing framework
-- - [ ] + godot addon
+- - [ ] Godot integration
 - [ ] Preprocessor
 - [ ] LSP implementation